Mobility and balance

 • Araújo CGS et al. Successful 10-second one-legged stance performance predicts survival in middle-aged and older individuals.
 Br J Sports Med 2022.[30]

-• Leong DP et al. Prognostic value of grip strength: findings from PURE.
-Lancet 2015.[6]62000-6/fulltext)
+• Leong DP et al. Prognostic value of grip strength — findings from the PURE cohort.
+Lancet 2015.[33]

 • Sherrington C et al. Exercise for preventing falls in older people living in the community (Cochrane Review).
 2019.[37]